-Give your family a few hours to drive around the large park.
+Give yourself a few hours to drive around the large National Park.
 A key point to view is the Teton Glacier.

 A turn-out for Teton Glacier is just south of Jenny Lake Visitor Center on Teton Park Road.
 Stop here on your drive to see a fantastic view of Grand Teton at 13,770 feet tall and Teton Glacier on it’s East side.

 Did you know that you can tell the difference between a glacier and snow by looking at the difference in color?
 A glacier will be gray in color while snow is a brighter white.